vignesh-avh/project-av/README.md

 - Database: MongoDB

 ## Current State
-- Android app foundation is built
+- Android app foundation is built (80% done)
-- Backend APIs are in place
+- Backend APIs are in place (80% done)
-- Core flows exist and are working
+- Core flows exist and are working (80% done)
 - Development reached a point where moving alone will slow things down

 AI tools were used to speed up development where useful,